-The open spaces can be intimidating, the cardio machines may feel too close together and, of course, the aggressive salespeople can send anyone packing.
+The open spaces can be intimidating.
+The cardio machines may feel too close together and, of course, the aggressive salespeople can send anyone packing.

 Cindy Whitmarsh, San Diego-based fitness and nutrition expert

 Jackie Warner, celebrity trainer and Beverly Hills gym owner, adds that a lack of familiarity with the equipment and "gym etiquette" can scare many people away from health clubs.

 "Many of my clients have said they were not 'in shape enough' to go to the gym," said Karyn M. Gallivan, personal trainer and instructor in Human Performance and sports sciences at Tennessee State University.
 "When folks are out of shape, especially when they are overweight, they feel self-conscious."

 The truth is, no one's perfect.
 And everyone is at the gym for the same reason -- to improve.
 It's just that everyone has a slightly different starting point.

-Curves, for example, focuses on the needs of women gym-goers.
-And the increase in the number of smaller, boutique gyms, as well as Pilates and yoga studios, attest to a need for different sorts of gyms.
+Curves, for example, focuses on the needs of female gym-goers.
+And the increase in the number of smaller, boutique gyms, as well as Pilates and yoga studios, speak to the need for all kinds of different workout spaces.

 Whitmarsh says working out with a friend or in a group also helps some people gain confidence at the gym.
 And it's another way to motivate you to show up for your workout.